erik-bobinski/homes-app/README.md

   `json-server --watch db.json`

-- Navigate To The Localhost Port Specified In Your CLI To See Your App Running
+- Navigate To The Localhost Port Specified In Your CLI Under `ng serve` To See Your App Running

 # Result
 - Clean UI listing available homes